National Centers for Environmental Information: Formation

+NCEI was established by the Consolidated and Further Continuing Appropriations Act, 2015, Public Law 113-235 in response to increasing demand for environmental information.
+The organization was created by merging the three existing NOAA National Data Centers with the goal of streamlining the collection and preservation of environmental data.

 The merger, which came in response to increasing demand for environmental information, was intended to make NOAA's data more useful through the application of consistent data stewardship practices across all science disciplines.
 NCEI works with the ISC World Data System to make data free and accessible.

+Hurricane Helene

+In September, 2024, the NCEI headquarters in Asheville were buffeted by storm conditions and flooding from Hurricane Helene.
+Severe damage was done to infrastructure, limiting network services and website availability.
+Archived data was rendered inaccessible, certain webpages suffered limited availability, and the monthly climate reports for September were postponed.
+They confirmed on October 4th that all data products, however, were safe.

-Data and services
+Data and Services

-The NCEI archive contains more than 37 petabytes of data, equivalent to more than 400 million filing cabinets filled with documents.
+As of mid-2023, the NCEI archive contains more than 60 petabytes of data, equivalent to more than 700 million filing cabinets filled with documents.
 NCEI offers users access to tens of thousands of datasets and hundreds of products.
-Data are collected by NOAA, by other agencies and departments of the U.S. government, as well as by other institutions, organizations, and governments in the U.S. and around the world.
+Data are collected by NOAA, other agencies and departments of the U.S. government, as well as by other institutions, organizations, and governments around the world.
+This is in addition to a physical archive in a climate-controlled storage facility containing thousands of boxes of data recorded on paper, reels of microfilm, and microfiche.

+Information about the past demonstrates the potential to have tremendous positive impacts on our quality of life.
+Environmental data offer an irreplaceable picture of our atmosphere, land, ocean, seafloor, and space that inform current and future decisions.
+NOAA and other institutions, organizations, and governments in the U.S. and around the world collect the data that NCEI preserves.

+Satellites, land-based stations, ocean buoys, ships, remotely operated underwater vehicles, weather balloons, radar, forecasting and climate models, and palaeoclimatological research collect the environmental data.
+The data and products offer information about climate and weather, coasts, oceans, and geophysics.

 Environmental data are collected from many sources, including satellites, land-based stations, ocean buoys, ships, remotely operated underwater vehicles, weather balloons, radar, forecasting and climate models, and paleoclimatological research.
-Once transmitted to NCEI, data are archived and made available for use by researchers and others in the public and private sectors.
+Once transmitted to NCEI, data are archived and made available for use by researchers and others in public and private sectors.
 The data and products offer information about climate and weather, coasts, oceans, and geophysics.